The Best NAVTA-Approved Online Vet Assistant Schools

 |3||3.
 Ashworth College, Veterinary Assisting Diploma||$699|

-For more information on how to pay for vet assistant school, check out EduMed’s financial aid guide.
+For more information on how to pay for online vet assistant schools, check out EduMed’s financial aid guide.

 Steps to Earn Your Vet Assistant Certification Online

-Finding the right veterinary assistant school is only the first of several steps to entering the field.
+Finding the right online vet assistant school is only the first of several steps to entering the field.
 The following outlines the path that people must take to earn the Approved Veterinary Assistant (AVA) certification.

 Step #1 – Enroll in vet assistant program approved by NAVTA